 Pentaculum is an invitational short-term residency at Arrowmont designed to provide artists with unfettered time and space to work alongside peers, friends and colleagues.
 Held annually in early January and mid-May, working artists in ceramics, fibers, metals, 2D, wood & sculpture, and writing spend a week at Arrowmont to work on independent projects.
 Pentaculum offers an intimate atmosphere for personal artistic growth and the opportunity to strengthen and build meaningful relationships within the art and craft field.
 Participants experience a retreat at Arrowmont to invigorate their studio practice and deepen their connections to the craft community.

 At this time, the Pentaculum experience is by invitation only from one of the Pentaculum coordinators.
-If you are interested in the opportunity or have questions, please contact Nick Deford, Arrowmont program director at email@example.com.
+If you are interested in the opportunity or have questions, please contact Kelly Hider, Arrowmont’s Director of National Programs at email@example.com.

 In 2018, Pentaculum writer Suzi Banks Baum began a series of blog posts for Arrowmont describing the Pentaculum experience.
 2018–2019 Artist-in-Residence Sasha Baskin, and Pentaculum writers Anne Martens and Carolyn Servid have also written blog posts about their experience.
 See all of the Pentaculum blogs below: